ookiineko/anime-transcription/README.md

 > [!WARNING]
 > im not responsible for if you turn animes into your reading practice and later suffer from consequences of *premature reading* (like accents and speaking), you're warned; however, you might not care this if all of your goal is to understand anime, instead of getting as close as a native. trade it off yourself

+## Download

+you can download this repository as a zip via github: https://github.com/ookiineko/anime-transcription/archive/refs/heads/main.zip

 ## How to use

 > [!WARNING]